 Assessment Overview at Blackheath Primary School

-- Every child knows how they are doing, and understands what they need to do to improve and how to get there.
+- Every child knows and understands what they need to do to improve and how to get there through regular feedback

 - Every teacher is equipped to make accurate judgements about pupils’ attainment, understands the concepts and principles of progression, and knows how to use their assessment judgements to forward plan.

-- Every parent and carer knows how their child is doing, what they need to do to improve and how they can support the child and their teachers.
+- Every parent and carer knows how their child is doing, what they need to do to improve and how they can support their child and their teachers.

 From September 2015 we have implemented NEW staged targets.
-The new staged targets are numbered depending on the year groups and lettered according to where children are working within the year groups.
+The new staged targets are numbered depending on the year groups.
+For example Stage 1 targets relate to Year 1 and Stage 2, to year 2.

 Three times a year, the school uses summative assessment materials to help support teacher judgements.
-These materials include PIRA tests, PUMA tests, sample papers, Rising Stars or Hodder materials and are reviewed to ensure that the school feels they are in line with the national expectations for each year group.
+These published materials are reviewed to ensure that the school feels they are in line with the national expectations for each year group.

 Moderation is also essential in ensuring that our judgements are in line with other schools.
 Therefore subject leaders and teachers, attend cross school moderation throughout the year, taking peer moderated examples from our school then feeding back to staff.
 In house moderation also takes place termly.